INGRID: an interactive grid generator for 2D edge plasma modeling

 The INGRID workflow includes two main steps: (i) constructing a ``skeleton grid'' (also called further a ``Patch-Map'') which corresponds to the geometry of the magnetic field in hand and consists of a small number of quadrilateral patches; and (ii) putting a subgrid on each of the patches.
 This is illustrated in Fig. (\ref{fig:patchmap_subgrid}) where a Patch-Map is shown with one of the patches covered with a subgrid.

-The skeleton grid is constructed as a smallest possible grid to be aligned with the given magnetic field and respecting the magnetic field topology.
+The skeleton grid is constructed as a small grid aligned with the given poloidal magnetic field and respecting the magnetic field topology.
 The geometry of magnetic flux surfaces, in particular the X-points and the magnetic axis, and the geometry of plasma facing material surfaces all together define a patch map.
 For calculating a subgrid, the code divides each quarilateral patch into a number of radial and poloidal zones according to user-provided input.
 Finally, all subgrids are joined together to produce the global grid.